Rockinfox91/neural_network/README.md

 pip install -r "requirements.txt"
 ````

-Be careful if you use PyCharm or any other IDE, to use the interpreter found in the .venv/Scripts/python.exe !
+Be careful if you use PyCharm or any other IDE to use the interpreter found in the .venv/Scripts/python.exe !

 Now, you can launch the main file :